BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Unique among i8 spoilers was my decision for a mounting location on the tailgate glass.
 This was for very good reason.

 The glass of the i8 tailgate goes right to the back of the car.
-This means it would foul any spoiler fitted in the usual location across the rear.
+This means the glass would hit any spoiler fitted in the usual location across the rear.

 The commercially available examples have to extend far behind the rear of the car just to allow the tailgate to open and to my eye this is a visual compromise

-To fix the spoiler I used both good quality tape and made covered stainless clamps with rubber gaskets to securely fix the structure to the glass.
+To fix the spoiler I used both good quality ahesive and made covered stainless clamps with rubber gaskets to securely fix the structure to the glass.

 Larger centre display screen: